Dipta-novice/Insights-for-Supply-Chain-Issue-for-Atliq-mart/README.md

 Some Major Insights
-All the Key Metrics (OT%, IF%, OTIF%) are far behind the target On an average, orders are delayed 0.42 days from the agreed date of delivery Lotus Mart, Coolblue, Acclaimed stores have the highest orders as well as delayed the most to deliver the products on time Is it because we are not estimating the right delivery date?
+1.All the Key Metrics (OT%, IF%, OTIF%) are far behind the target 2.On an average, orders are delayed 0.42 days from the agreed date of delivery 3.Lotus Mart, Coolblue, Acclaimed stores have the highest orders as well as delayed the most to deliver the products on time 4.Is it because we are not estimating the right delivery date?
-Is it because we are receiving more orders than expected?
+5.Is it because we are receiving more orders than expected?
-Ghee, curd and butter products are most delayed to deliver.
+6.Ghee, curd and butter products are most delayed to deliver.
-There is no noticeable improvements in any of the key metrics in the last few months There is a huge gap in IF% for most of the customers.
+7.There is no noticeable improvements in any of the key metrics in the last few months 8,There is a huge gap in IF% for most of the customers.
 Is it because of less production?